piyushkumar6810/4i-labs/README.md

 ---

-## What to put in the folder
+## What i need to put in the folder

-Before running, make sure these images are in the same folder as the code:
+Before running, i made sure these images are in the same folder as the code:

 ```
 aquarium.jpg